OWASP/www-chapter-bharati-vidyapeeth-college-of-engineering/index.md

 </div>

 ## Welcome
-At Bharati Vidyapeeth (Deemed to be University) College of Engineering,Pune, we are proud to launch our OWASP Student Chapter, a community dedicated to fostering cybersecurity awareness, ethical hacking, and secure coding practices.
+The OWASP Student Chapter at Bharati Vidyapeeth Deemed University College of Engineering, Pune (BVDUCOE) is a student-driven initiative dedicated to fostering a culture of cybersecurity awareness, research, and innovation.

-Led by Student Leaders Ankit and Aaditya Gautam, under the guidance of Faculty Advisor Prof. Gajanan V. Bhole, our mission is to empower students with hands-on experience in web application security through hackathons, workshops, tech talks, and CTFs (Capture The Flag competitions).
+Established and led by Student Leaders Ankit and Aaditya Gautam, under the guidance of Faculty Advisor Prof. Gajanan V. Bhole, the chapter aims to create a dynamic learning environment where students can explore the fundamentals and advanced concepts of web application security, ethical hacking, and secure coding practices.

-Whether you are a beginner or an advanced security enthusiast, this chapter serves as a collaborative platform to learn, innovate, and contribute to the ever-evolving field of cybersecurity.
+As an official affiliate of the Open Web Application Security Project (OWASP), our chapter provides a platform for hands-on learning through workshops, technical talks, hackathons, Capture The Flag (CTF) competitions, and industry collaborations.
+We strive to bridge the gap between academia and industry by engaging students with real-world security challenges.

+By bringing together a diverse group of enthusiastic learners, security professionals, and researchers, we aim to cultivate a strong cybersecurity community within our institution.
+Our vision is to equip students with the knowledge, skills, and ethical mindset required to combat modern cybersecurity threats and contribute meaningfully to the field.

-Join us in building a secure digital future, where knowledge is shared, skills are honed, and cybersecurity is strengthened.
-Let's make the web a safer place—one line of secure code at a time!
+Join us as we build a more secure digital future, one step at a time.

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.